class, disability, and social darwinism

 in addition, i was finally given a reason for my breathing problems and MCS (Multiple Chemical Sensitivities). i have lung tumors!! with that revelation came a diagnosis for the tumor condition i have had since 1995: benign metastasizing leiomyomatosis.

-i have yet to be apprived for social security disability.
+i have yet to be approved for social security disability.